Final Jeopardy: Italian Words & Phrases (10-21-24)

 3. Rick says:

-I was surprised that none of the contestants could come up with the “consulates” which would be the junior spinoffs of embassies.
+I was surprised that none of the contestants could come up with the junior spinoffs of embassies.
 In addition, the correct response for the bonds with credit ratings of BB+ or below would be ‘junk bonds’.
 Personally, I wouldn’t have accepted “high-risk bonds” as the equivalent, but that would be my call.
 The FJ might have been a cinch for art aficionados or Italian speakers, but it did not resonate with me.
 In fact, I had to go check the pronunciation for ‘pieta’ as Italian is not my second language.
 With that being said, I do recall coming across ‘pieta’ several times in the past.

 Leave a Reply